 Symptoms of a blood clot in the lungs include:

-Researches in Denmark found that certain abdominal blood clots may be a sign of undiagnosed cancer.
+Researchers in Denmark found that certain abdominal blood clots may be a sign of undiagnosed cancer.
+Abdominal blood clots may also be more likely in people with medical conditions that cause fluid buildup or swelling in the abdomen.

 Abdominal blood clots can cause the following symptoms: